 What is 'personality'?Personality is defined as “A dynamic and organized set of characteristics possessed by a person that uniquely influences his or her cognition, motivations, and behaviors in various situations.”
 In other words your character's personality will be the behavior your character has with themselves and with others.
 It’s important to note that even though all people have personalities, the person isn’t his/her personality.
 Interestingly, the word "personality" originates from the Latin word persona, which means "mask".
 This is relevant to us because it will help us to understand the concept of social masks.
 First it's important to differentiate between how a character behaves with other characters (the image they give of themselves onto others) and what they really are on the inside.
-In Real Life people use masks to hide their real selves mainly for two reasons:
+In Real Life people use masks to hide their real selves mainly for three reasons:

 What makes a person the way he/she isIdentity and personality is made thanks to 3 important factors.

 What makes a character feel “human”?
 (Human nature)Even though the question of what makes us “human” is still a hot topic in philosophy, there are certain traits we can identify that are proper of a “developed human.”
 This will help a character feel human.